meg-gutshall/flatiron-curriculum-notes/module-14-front-end-web-programming-in-javascript/section-04-communication-with-the-server/sending-data-with-fetch-lab.md

 ```

 While `catch()` may not stop _all_ silent errors, it is useful to have as a way to gracefully handle unexpected results.
 We can use it, for instance, to display a message in the DOM for a user, rather than leave them with nothing.

+## Conclusion

+You can now use `fetch()`, the browser inside your browser's JavaScript environment, to both:

+- Read data using HTTP GET (whose response you can put in the DOM)
+- Send data using HTTP POST (whose response you can put in the DOM)

+With this, we're ready to stitch server updates (reads **and** updates) with DOM updating and event handling.